mrmeizongo/Xpilot/XP_SERIAL.md

 Some parameters represent system-generated state rather than user configuration.

-A notable example is IMU calibration data.
+A notable example is IMU calibration bias data.

 The following types of values are intentionally read-only from the normal `SET` interface: